cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 <img src="./img/s.jpg" />

 To make picture more contrast I first do histogram equalization with a function from OpenCV library.
-Then it 's also converted to binary mask with the same threshold value 128.
+Then it's also converted to binary mask with the same threshold value 128.

 The S channel can also have false positive pixels in shadow but they do not correlate with false positives in red channel.